18F/foia-recommendations/schemas.md

 #### HTTPS API

-For agencies that can provide an HTTPS API, the API should accept a `PUT` request containing the [request schema](#creating-a-request) above.
+For agencies that can provide an HTTPS API, the API should accept a `POST` request containing the [request schema](#creating-a-request) above.

 The metadata file should contain this additional data as part of the submission